Chelsea in pole position to sign €100m Havertz as clubs pull out of race for Leverkusen star | Goal.com

 Elsewhere, West Ham's Declan Rice is a long-term target of Chelsea's, but the prospect of an imminent move is not looking likely after David Moyes' side's hopes of staying in the Premier League were boosted by a 3-2 win over Chelsea last week.

-Chelsea are also considering players sales while they plan to re-open talks over renewing in-form winger Willian's contract in the coming weeks.
+Chelsea are also considering player sales while they plan to re-open talks over renewing in-form winger Willian's contract in the coming weeks.